al-eax/CSVWriter/README.md

 this;is;the;second;row
 ```
 #### auto row
-When each row has a fixed number of colums, CSVWriter can add rows automatic.
-In this example, every row has 4 colums
+When each row has a fixed number of colums, CSVWriter can add rows automatically.
+In this example, each row has 4 colums:
 ```c++
 CSVWriter csv;
 csv.enableAutoNewRow(5);